‘Snow Shadows’

 Acrylic on Watercolour Paper,

 In 2019, I read an article by Greenpeace and was shocked to learn that microplastics had been discovered in the heart of Antarctica.
-I wanted to know more so began researching the extent of the ‘rubbish problem’ in our polar areas..
-It was worse than I could ever have imagined.
 Once considered pristine and untouched, the world’s polar regions now bear the burden of human waste.
 Microplastics, industrial debris, and discarded materials have been found frozen in the ice sheets of both the Arctic and Antarctic.
 Carried over vast distances by ocean currents and winds, these accumulations not only disrupt fragile ecosystems but also serve as stark reminders of the global reach of pollution.

-In response to my research, I created an experimental ice installation using rubbish I had collected from St. Kilda Beach, and froze it into an ice brick which slowly melted over time.
-This was followed by experimental photography using my own household rubbish encased in ice.
-I soon learnt that ice tends to obscure the waste within, creating unsettling contrasts between the beauty of the surface and the ugliness hidden beneath.
+In response to Greenpeace’s article, I created an experimental ice installation using rubbish I collected from St. Kilda Beach, Melbourne, for an upcoming exhibition.
+I froze the collected rubbish into an ice brick which slowly melted over the exhibitons’s’ duration.
+This was accompanied by photographs of my own household rubbish encased in ice.
+I soon discovered that ice tends to obscure the waste within, creating unsettling contrasts between the beauty of the surface and the ugliness hidden beneath.